 Hans-Martien ten Napel is universitair hoofddocent Staats- en Bestuursrecht aan de Universiteit Leiden.
 Voor zijn overstap naar de rechtenfaculteit doceerde hij aan het Instituut voor Politieke Wetenschap van de Faculteit der Sociale Wetenschappen van de Universiteit Leiden.
 Hij was als ‘Post-Doctoral Fellow’ verbonden aan het Minda de Gunzburg Center for European Studies aan Harvard University (Cambridge, MA).

 Gedurende het academisch jaar 2014-2015 verbleef hij als ‘Research Fellow in Legal Studies’ aan het Center of Theological Inquiry in Princeton, NJ.
 Aldaar nam hij deel aan een interdisciplinair onderzoeksproject, getiteld ‘Law and Religious Freedom’.
 Als vrucht van het fellowship verscheen in 2017 de monografie Constitutionalism, Democracy and Religious Freedom.
-To Be Fully Human verschenen bij Routledge (2017; paperbackeditie, 2019).
+To Be Fully Human (Routledge, 2017; paperbackeditie, 2019).

 Recentelijk was hij voorts onder meer co-redacteur en co-auteur van de bundels Een nieuwe politieke formule.
-Ideeën voor staat en samenleving geïnspireerd door Alexis de Tocqueville (2021) en Het radicale midden overzee.
-Verkenningen van het postliberalisme (2021).
+Ideeën voor staat en samenleving geïnspireerd door Alexis de Tocqueville (2020) Het radicale midden overzee.
+Verkenningen van het postliberalisme (2021) en Culture, Secularization, and Democracy.
+Lessons from Alexis de Tocqueville (2024).

 Biographie (Deutsch)